 Odds and Ends

 Green Bank is located in the Appalachian Mountains at an elevation of 2,700 feet (~823 meters).
-Weather in September can be cool at night and even during the day.
-Closed-toe shoes are required for tours of the GBT.
+Weather can be quiet cold in the winter, with temperatures well below freezing.
+The climate is more temperate during Spring, Summer, and Fall, but evenings can be cool year-round.

 Questions should be directed to Ryan Lynch (email@example.com)